A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 Displaying signal attributes in the model diagram can make the model easier to read.
 For example, in the Simulink Editor, use the Display > Signals & Ports menu to include in the model layout information about signal attributes, such as:

 For details, see Display Signal Attributes.

+You can also highlight a signal and its source or destination blocks.
 For details, see Display Signal Sources and Destinations.

 You can perform the following kinds of tests on signals:

 For many Simulink blocks, you can specify a range of valid values for the output signals.
 Simulink provides a diagnostic for detecting when blocks generate signals that exceed their specified ranges during simulation.
 For details, see Signal Ranges.

 Many Simulink blocks have limitations on the types of signals that they accept.
 Before simulating a model, Simulink checks all blocks to ensure that the blocks can accommodate the types of signals output by the ports to which the blocks connect and reports errors about incompatibilities.